Cricket - Root says ready to lead after bedding in under Cook

-LONDON Joe Root does not admit to being a natural leader but England's new test captain says the time spent as Alastair Cook's understudy has groomed him for the responsibility.
+LONDON (Reuters) - Joe Root does not admit to being a natural leader but England's new test captain says the time spent as Alastair Cook's understudy has groomed him for the responsibility.

 The elegant right-hander has established himself as one of the premier batsmen of his generation across all formats, putting him among such luminaries as India's Virat Kohli and New Zealander Kane Williamson.